stealthstudios/stealth-sdk/sdk/luau/README.md

                 model:cancelChat(chatId)
                 return
             end

+            -- The backend called functions that should be executed by the server if reply.calls then
+				self:executeFunctions(player, reply.calls)
+				model:closeChat(chatId)
+				return
+			end

             -- The player left the radius while the model was processing the message or there was another reason why the chat could not be completed. if reply.cancelled then